task-cleanup-specialist

 5. **Close the Issue**:

-- After all content is migrated, close the issue
+- After all the files are added as comment, close the issue

 ### Phase 3: Directory Organization